-Filled with crunchy Italian flavours, these easy Stuffed Tomatoes make a perfect vegetable side dish.
-Gluten-free.
+Filled with crunchy Italian flavours, these easy baked stuffed tomatoes make a perfect vegetable side dish.
+Gluten-free and vegetarian Recipe

 This dish is really just about the flavours and textures.
 That is it.